 ❥Also Read: 11 Things to do in Bangkok

-2. Palio Village is also known as Tuscan Village.
+2. Palio Village is also known as Tuscan Village (Temporarily closed)

 This small village is a unique shopping village in Khao Yai.
 All of the Tuscan buildings and decorative plazas transport you to the beautiful streets of a rural village in Italy.

 You can spend a few hours here just enjoying delicious food and shopping around.
-There are some hotels in Palio Village where you can stay at.
+There are some hotels in Palio Village where you can stay.
 The village, however, closes at 19:00 so be sure to explore during the day.

 You don’t have to fly to Italy to experience a beautiful Italian village, just come to Primo Piazza in Khao Yai Thailand.
 You can easily forget that you are in Thailand while roaming around the Primo Piazza.